Tornadoes of 1968: November 9

 An outbreak produced at least 9 tornadoes across central and southern Florida.
 An F2 tornado or tornado family that touched down near Naples knocked down a 705 foot tower, destroyed a hunting camp, can killed 2 people at a farm labor camp.
 Another F2 tornado destroyed 2 small homes and damaged 20 in Venice, injuring 2 people. an F1 tornado or tornado family started in Tampa and traveled to near Orlando, injuring 3 people.

 November 17–18

 A low pressure system produced tornado from Louisiana to Georgia.
-An F3 tornado struck Clanton, Alabama, destroying 15 homes, 3trailers, and 10 barns and damaging several homes and a motel.
+An F3 tornado struck Clanton, Alabama, destroying 15 homes, 3 trailers, and 10 barns and damaging several homes and a motel.
 A fisherman drowned on Lake Mitchell and 24 people were injured.
 Another F3 tornado tossed cars and tore apart a home near Waycross, Georgia. an F2 tornado near Needham, Alabama injured 2 people, destroyed a trailer, and damaged a house.

 December

 There were 32 confirmed tornadoes in the United States in December.